radiantlogic-v8/documentation-new/documentation/global-sync-guide/configuration/capture-connector/database-connectors.md

 ## DB changelog

 RadiantOne can generate the SQL scripts which create the configuration needed to support the DB Changelog Connector.
-The scripts can be generated in the Main Control Panel or from command line.
-Both options store the scripts under `{RLI_HOME}/work/sql`.
-The following scripts are generated.
+The scripts can be generated in the Main Control Panel.
+The following scripts are generated and can be download from Main Control Panel > Settings > Configuration > File Manager.
+The are located in the /work/sql folder.

 - create_user.sql - Creates the log table user and the log table schema.
 - create_capture.sql - Creates the log table and the triggers on the base table.